-Ad: It was during that two-year recovery period of time that I began to take a hard look at my life.
+Adolph: It was during that two-year recovery period of time that I began to take a hard look at my life.
 Let’s take a hard look at our lives this morning.
 Let’s do that.
-I saw a marriage headed for divorce, I saw a beautiful son at home that I didn’t even know, I was consumed with Madison Avenue’s description of a success, pouring billions of these into this void.
-I thought becoming the president of the Adolph Coors Company would fill my void, but being at the top is very lonely.
+I saw a marriage headed for divorce.
+I saw a beautiful son at home that I didn’t even know.
+I was consumed with Madison Avenue’s description of a success, pouring millions of these into this void.
+I thought becoming the president of the Adolph Coors Company would fill my void.
+But being at the top is very lonely.
 You see, there’s nobody else up there.
 There’s nobody there.
 Being at the top is very lonely; there’s nobody there.

 I think it was Phyllis Diller who once said, “Never go to bed mad when you can stay up and fight.” (weak laughter) I left my wife and my son, hoping divorce would fill my void.
 I moved into a hotel in downtown Denver.
 While I was separated from my wife and my son, one day a good close friend of mine gave me a book that I recommend to every dad sitting in this room this morning.
 It’s a book called Do Yourself a Favor: Love Your Wife.